 “We want to test it for a longer time,” Hernandez said, “with the idea of being like other Smithsonian museums on the Mall,” which do not require passes to enter.
 “We want to make sure people have the easiest access to the museum as possible.”

-Hernandez said the museum will analyze the visitor data from September before making a permanent decision.
-The museum welcomed 733,000 visitors over 3 1/2 months in 2016, and 2.4 million in 2017.
+The museum had 733,000 visitors over three and a half months in 2016, and 2.4 million in 2017.
 It will probably exceed that figure this year.
 Before opening, museum officials expected to have 3 to 4 million visitors each year.

 Hernandez said the museum selected September for its month-long trial because students will be back at school and tourism will be down.